vkapsitsolutions/vkapsitsolutions/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to e-meet you.</h1>

 <p>Welcome to our page! </br> VKAPS IT Solutions Pvt.
 Ltd., an Enterprise software development company that strives to solve complex programming problems, map out with solutions by Robust, secure, and scalable strategy.
-With more than 12 years in IT industry, VKAPS is already counting clients across the world with it's footprints in industries like Fintech, FMCG, Education, Real Estate, food delivery & Restaurants, custom workflow aplicatoin and Automation.
+With more than 12 years in IT industry, VKAPS is already counting clients across the world with it's major footprints in industries of Fintech, FMCG, Education, Real Estate, food delivery & Restaurants, custom workflow applications and Automation.

-we develop and maintains back-end platforms (that use REST API or SDKs), apps with maps and locations, biometric tech, security apps as per the latest trend in tech-stack utilizing maximum of technical skills of DevOps, CI/CD, Docker, and a variety of external components for clean, portable, well-documented code, code re-usability.
-We prefer to Agile in our Software development life cycle for a quality delivery to every client.
+we develop and maintains back-end platforms (that use REST API or SDKs), apps with maps, locations, biometric tech, security apps as per the latest trend in tech-stack utilizing maximum of our technical skills with DevOps, CI/CD, Docker, and a variety of external components for clean, portable, well-documented code, code re-usability.
+We prefer to Agile methodology in our Software development life cycle for quality delivery to every client.

-We strongly believe that a client is a client for life, so we always provide extra efforts to every client, which ultimately become our repeat clients which keeps us ahead in the market. currently.
+We strongly believe that a client is a client for life, so we always provide extra efforts to every client, which ultimately become our repeat clients that keeps us ahead in the market.

 </p>
 <h3>Our prefered codebase includes </h3>